Azure/ARO-RP/docs/upstream-differences.md

 When you are finished, you can write/close the file editor to perform the rebase on the upstream differences while verifying that every patch still works along the way.

+Get a repo admin to create `release-X.Y-azure` in [openshift/installer-aro](https://github.com/openshift/installer-aro).
+You can now push your local branch `release-X.Y-azure` to your own fork of [openshift/installer-aro](https://github.com/openshift/installer-aro) and send a PR.

-# Update ARO-RP
+# Update ARO Installer Wrapper and ARO-RP

-Once installer fork is ready:
+Once installer fork is ready, perform the following changes in the [ARO Installer Wrapper](https://github.com/openshift/installer-aro-wrapper):

 1. Update `go mod edit -replace` calls in `hack/update-go-module-dependencies.sh` to use a new release-X.Y branch.
     * Make sure to read comments in the script.
 1. `make vendor`.
-    * You most likely will have to make changes to the RP codebase at this point to adjust it to new versions of dependencies.
+    * You most likely will have to make changes to the codebase at this point to adjust it to new versions of dependencies.
     * Also you likely will have to repeat this step several time until you resolve all conflicting dependencies.
       Follow `go mod` failures, which will tell you what module requires what other module.
       You will probably need to look at the `go.mod` files of these modules and see whether they set own replace directives,